beviah/CollabNext/README.md

 # CollabNext

-This project is hackaton challenge / contribution to *Building the Prototype Open Knowledge Network (Proto-OKN)*, a NSF funded project.
+This project is hackathon challenge / contribution to *Building the Prototype Open Knowledge Network (Proto-OKN)*, a NSF funded project.

 https://new.nsf.gov/funding/opportunities/building-prototype-open-knowledge-network-proto